Isaac Clarke: Critical reception

 Isaac's iteration in Dead Space 2 has had a mostly positive reception.
 Seth Schiesel from The New York Times praised the writers and designers at Visceral for their commendable effort in humanizing Isaac and lending pathos to his narrative, so much so that he reveals himself to be a character deserving of empathy by the end of the story.
-Henry Gilbert from GamesRadar preferred Isaac's more substantive characterization in Dead Space 2 where he appeared to have his own thoughts and opinions, in contrast to the first game where he is constantly strung along on instructions from other characters to complete tasks.
-Compared to Isaac's lack of agency in the first game, Gilbert enjoyed watching the character grow over the course of the game, from barely gets out of his trauma and holding onto the smallest sliver of hope, to finally finding confidence and a higher purpose outside of being a mere survivor.
+Henry Gilbert from GamesRadar preferred Isaac's more substantive characterization in Dead Space 2 where he appeared to have his own thoughts and opinions, in contrast to the first game where he seemingly completed tasks from other characters without question.
+Gilbert enjoyed watching the character grow over the course of the game, from barely getting out of his trauma, to finally finding confidence and a higher purpose outside of being a mere survivor.
 In this context, Glbert compared Isaac to Ellen Ripley from the Alien franchise, noting the similarities in their character arcs from "scared victim to tough ‘morph killer" in the respective sequels to the originating works where they are the protagonists.
 Mike Wilson from Bloody Disgusting said Isaac's hallucinations of Nicole as a vehicle of his lingering guilt over her fate, which happened because he pushed her to accept a position on the Ishimura, is "perfect" for conveying psychological horror.
 On the other hand, Gilbert found the hallucinations a little repetitive by the end of the story.
 The character's voice acting was also lauded by reviewers like Schiesel and Gilbert, which they found helpful in facilitating a more empathetic connection to the character.
 Wilson praised Gunnar Wright's portrayal of Isaac, giving players a "more complete character" with emotions and a moral compass.
 Mason welcomed the decision to give Isaac a voice and some agency over his own destiny, albeit as an emotionally fragile protagonist, noting the cathartic revisit to the Ishimura as a highlight of his narrative.